baurine/react-native-click-listener/notes/implement-react-drop-down.md

 ![](./1.gif)

+## Requirement

 Now we can open and hide the dropdown menu by clicking the trigger button, but can't dimiss it by clicking outside the dropdown container.

-## Try `onBlur` callback

 So how can we do that, how can we receive the click event outside the dropdown container.

+## Some attempts

+### 1 - Try `onBlur` callback

 If you are a newbie in frontend and React like me in months ago, after reading the React document, you may think the `onBlur` callback can help us to know something happend outside the component.

     handleBlur = (e) => {
       console.log('on blur')